The Ultimate AZ 104 Study Guide for Azure Administrators

 Week 2: Diving Deep into Storage and Compute

-• Day 1 (Advanced Storage): Concentrate on Blob and Azure File storage.
-Create a blob container, practice uploading different file types, and then configure a lifecycle management policy to automatically transition older, less frequently accessed data from the Hot tier to the Cool or Archive tier to optimize costs.
+- Day 1 (Advanced Storage): Focus on Blob and Azure File storage details.
+Create a blob container and upload several files.
+Set up a lifecycle management policy.
+Use this policy to move data that hasn't been accessed in 30 days from the Hot tier to the Cool tier.
+Then, set a rule to move data to the Archive tier after 180 days to save money.

 Week 3: Mastering Azure Networking